 You can see how the regions are geographically organized with our regional map.
 (Downloadable versions are available.)

 You can learn more about each regional ministry by visiting their website:

 As of 2017, the regions have an informal system of geographic clusters that include:

-ROSES – Southwest, Great River and Oklahoma regions
+Regions of the Sun Equipping and Serving (ROSES) – Southwest, Great River and Oklahoma regions